codess-aus/PL-900/Power_BI.md

 ## Demonstrate the capabilities of Power BI (15-20%)

+Power Bl can connect to and auto refresh from Microsoft Dataverse.
+Power Bl can connect to, auto refresh, and use DirectQuery with Azure SQL Data Warehouse.
+Power Bl can connect to Dynamics 365 Customer Insights and bring in its data such as customer details, roles, locations, and key performance indicators (KPls).
+Power Bl can create visualizations from Microsoft Dataverse audit logs, but these visualizations will be limited because the audit data available does not include the field or value changes, only whether a record has been changed.

 ## Power BI Desktop
 Use Power BI Desktop to create reports and connect them to SharePoint lists.